openmm/openmm/docs-source/usersguide/application.rst

     simulation.reporters.append(StateDataReporter('data.txt', 1000, progress=True,
             temperature=True, totalSteps=10000, separator=' '))

-.. _model_building:
+.. _model-building:

 Model Building and Editing
 ##########################

 Sometimes you have a PDB file that needs some work before you can simulate it.
-Maybe it doesn’t contain hydrogen atoms (which is common for structures determined by x-ray crystallography), so you need to add them.
+Maybe it doesn’t contain hydrogen atoms (which is common for structures determined by X-ray crystallography), so you need to add them.
 Or perhaps you want to simulate the system in explicit water, but the PDB file doesn’t contain water molecules.
 Or maybe it does contain water molecules, but they contain the wrong number of interaction sites for the water model you want to use.
 OpenMM’s Modeller class can fix problems such as these.

-To use it, create a Modeller object, providing the initial Topology and atom positions.
+To use it, create a :class:`Modeller` object, providing the initial :class:`Topology` and atom positions.
 You then can invoke various modelling functions on it.
-Each one modifies the system in some way, creating a new Topology and list of positions.
+Each one modifies the system in some way, creating a new :class:`Topology` and list of positions.
-When you are all done, you can retrieve them from the Modeller and use them as the starting point for your simulation:
+When you are all done, you can retrieve them from the :class:`Modeller` and use them as the starting point for your simulation:

 .. samepage::